PHB-Methods/phb-methoden-website/forschung/index.md

 5. Bayesian Methods of Evidence Generation and Evaluation We employ Bayesian approaches to evidence generation and evaluation, including adaptive study designs, sample size planning, and effect size pooling (meta-analyses).
 These methods allow for more flexible and robust inferences in psychological research.

-6. Meta-Psychology: Standardization of Research Processes Our research aims to harmonize research processes and develop consensus guidelines.
+6. Standardization of Research Processes and Meta-Psychology Our research aims to harmonize research processes and develop consensus guidelines.
 By promoting transparency and reproducibility, we contribute to the integrity and credibility of psychological science.